Author Archives: Carl

 Several people have questioned the construction quality of the ICE-21, suggesting that it's somehow more flimsy than the ICE-30BC.

-In neither machine does the plastic indicate poor or fragile construction.
-Both seem really well made and durable to me.
-The buttons feel solid and responsible.
+Indeed, both machines seem really well made and durable.
+The buttons feel solid and responsive.
 And most importantly the motors have always performed very well for me...

 The motor of the ICE-21 is smaller and less powerful than the ICE-30BC.
 So you might expect it to struggle more with thicker mixes.
 But don't forget, the bowl it's turning is smaller and lighter too!